Prepper First Aid Kit: Complete Checklist & Guide

 Total for a comprehensive emergency first aid kit: $175–$385 spread over two to three months.
 That’s less than most households spend on streaming subscriptions in the same period.

-- Buy gauze, gloves, and OTC meds from warehouse clubs or bulk medical suppliers like Dynarex
+Buy gauze, gloves, and OTC meds from warehouse clubs or bulk medical suppliers like Dynarex.
+Avoid “tactical” branding on commodity items — black-packaged gauze isn’t better gauze.
+But never cheap out on tourniquets or hemostatic agents.

 Without a framework, you’ll either overbuy junk or underbuy what matters.
 Here are five criteria I use for every purchase, in order of priority: